Judy A Garner, PhD

 Overview

-As Vice Dean for Faculty Affairs, a position she has held since 2011, Dr. Garner provides oversight of the Office for Faculty Affairs, in the Dean’s office.
-This office is responsible for appointments, promotions and tenure, recruitment and hiring, end of employment, mentoring, evaluation and merit review, faculty salaries and compensation, problems and personnel records.
-The Office for Faculty Affairs acts as the human resource solution for all Keck School of Medicine Faculty.
+Once turning to administration, she served as assistant dean for faculty affairs from 2004 to 2008, senior associate dean for faculty affairs from 2008 to 2011, and Vice Dean from 2011-2020.
+As Vice Dean Dr. Garner provided oversight of the KSOM Office for Faculty Affairs.
+This office was responsible for appointments, promotions and tenure, faculty and chair recruitment and hiring, end of employment, mentoring, evaluation and merit review, faculty salaries and compensation, problems and personnel records.

-In the past, Dr. Garner served as assistant dean for faculty affairs from 2004 to 2008, senior associate dean for faculty affairs from 2008 to 2001, and associate provost for faculty development at USC, a position she held from 2007 until 2011.
-In the latter role, she helped coordinate and further faculty growth and development initiatives across both campuses with particular emphasis on mentoring activities of the USC Provost’s office, and the creation of a university-wide culture of mentoring.
+She was appointed associate provost for faculty development in the Provost’s Office at USC from 2007 until 2011.
+In the latter role, she helped coordinate and further faculty growth and development initiatives across both campuses with particular emphasis on mentoring activities of the Provost’s office, and the creation of a university-wide culture of mentoring.
+She was special advisor to the Dean from 2020-2022, and took on her current administrative role in 2022.

 Publications